bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## Model Results

 There are a few ways to setup XGBoost (and LSTM) for multi-step predictions:
- 1. Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
+ 1.   **AutoRegressive Approach:** Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
- 2. Direct Approach: Fit the regressor for each time point we want to predict.
+ 2.   **Direct Approach:** Fit the regressor for each time point we want to predict.
 This is essentially its own model per timestep we want to predict.
- 3. Recursive Approach:  Get multiple outputs by creating clusters of models that actually predict features individually at each timestep based on the previous value.
+ 3.   **Recursive Approach:**  Get multiple outputs by creating clusters of models that actually predict features individually at each timestep based on the previous value.
 And then a larger model that predicts the value we actually are focused on (bid/ask price) based on predicted features.
 Rinse & Repeat.

 Below, we can see the predictions of 10 future timesteps of our ARIMA model, the best Exponential Smoothing model, our LSTM model, and our XGBoost model.
 I also plotted the previous 20 timesteps.